 WHAT TO EXPECT

-You will be able to stay with your child for the entire visit, and you can expect it to take approximately 30 minutes.
+You will be able to stay with your child for the entire visit, and you can expect it to take approximately 45 minutes to 1 hour.
 The study consists of three short sessions.

 For detailed bus and transit information, please click on the link: